Frequently asked Questions

 Yes, as is normal practice for private therapists, I would usually charge you if you cancel a scheduled session with me.

 Cognitive Behavioural Therapy (CBT): is one of the few forms of therapy that has been scientifically tested and found to be effective for treating many types of difficulties.
 As such, this approach is recommended by the National Institute for Clinical Excellence (NICE) and NHS for depression and anxiety presentations.
 In contrast to other forms of therapy, CBT is usually more focused on the present, more time limited and more problem solving oriented.
 Individuals will learn specific skills that they will find valuable for the rest of their lives.

 Behavioural Couples Therapy: this is again scientifically tested to work with couples who are experiencing depression or anxiety in their committed relationship.
 The approach utilises specific CBT techniques and also focuses on the relationship itself.

 Integrative relational psychotherapy - this approach focuses on identifying how patterns of relating to others have been formed in childhood and seeks to understand how these patterns might be perpetuating vicious cycles that individuals experience in their interactions with others as adults.

-Eye Movement Desensitisation and Reprocessing (EMDR): this is another integrative psychotherapy that works very well in tandem with CBT.
-Again , it has been extensively researched and proven to be effective for the treatment of trauma.
+Eye Movement Desensitisation and Reprocessing (EMDR): this is an evidence based treatment that works particularly well with anxiety, for example phobias and post traumatic stress disorder (PTSD).
+Again, it has been extensively researched and proven to be effective for the treatment of trauma.
 There is more information available on www.emdrassociation.org.uk